AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 ![The Browse tab of the Datasets workspace with the ellipsis and Preview dataset option highlighted for the chosen dataset.](../images/datasets/user-guide/preview-dataset-option.png)

-This opens the preview window where the hierarchical view of the schema for the dataset is shown on the right.
+This opens the preview window, where the hierarchical view of the schema for the dataset is shown on the right.

 ![The dataset preview dialog with information about the structure, as well as sample values, for the dataset are shown.](../images/datasets/user-guide/preview-dataset.png)